 The Bank requires every business unit to submit loss event report through designated channels.
-The information captured by each unit is for the determination of the real cause(s) of the event and where necessary to recommend enhancement to the existing operational controls or workflow to ensure the lessons are learnt and such event will not recur in the future.
-These reports also facilitate statistical analysis of developing models for calculattion operational risk capital requirements.
+The information captured by each unit is for the determination of the real cause(s) of the event and where necessary, and enhancement of the existing operational controls or workflow to ensure the lessons are learnt and such event will not recur in the future.
+These reports also facilitate statistical analysis of developing models for calculation of operational risk capital requirements.